Portugal Social: Health Statistics

 PT: Prevalence of Severe Food Insecurity in the Population: % of population

-PT: Prevalence of Severe Food Insecurity in the Population: % of population data was reported at 3.200 % in 2020.
-This stayed constant from the previous number of 3.200 % for 2019.
-PT: Prevalence of Severe Food Insecurity in the Population: % of population data is updated yearly, averaging 3.200 % from Dec 2015 (Median) to 2020, with 6 observations.
+PT: Prevalence of Severe Food Insecurity in the Population: % of population data was reported at 3.100 % in 2023.
+This records a decrease from the previous number of 3.300 % for 2022.
+PT: Prevalence of Severe Food Insecurity in the Population: % of population data is updated yearly, averaging 3.200 % from Dec 2015 (Median) to 2023, with 9 observations.
 The data reached an all-time high of 4.100 % in 2015 and a record low of 2.900 % in 2018.
 PT: Prevalence of Severe Food Insecurity in the Population: % of population data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Portugal – Table PT.World Bank.WDI: Social: Health Statistics.
 The percentage of people in the population who live in households classified as severely food insecure.
-A household is classified as severely food insecure when at least one adult in the household has reported to have been exposed, at times during the year, to several of the most severe experiences described in the FIES questions, such as to have been forced to reduce the quantity of the food, to have skipped meals, having gone hungry, or having to go for a whole day without eating because of a lack of money or other resources.;Food and Agriculture Organization of the United Nations (FAO);;
+A household is classified as severely food insecure when at least one adult in the household has reported to have been exposed, at times during the year, to several of the most severe experiences described in the FIES questions, such as to have been forced to reduce the quantity of the food, to have skipped meals, having gone hungry, or having to go for a whole day without eating because of a lack of money or other resources.;Food and Agriculture Organization of the United Nations (FAO);Population-weighted average;

 PT: Prevalence of Severe Wasting: Weight for Height: % of Children under 5